webgefrickel/kalong/src/docs/01-development/02-workflow.md

   All your templates: those usually glue everything from above together, and add the basic `<head>` and HTML-Structure.
-- patterns/4-pages
+- patterns/5-layouts
-  Actual pages, that make use of templates, real-world examples for different types of pages you will have in your styleguide.
+  Actual page-layouts with content, that make use of templates, real-world examples, with placeholder stuff.
+Those will be copied to be ready-to-use in kirby, by default.

 (Note: there is a file _preview.html included as well: this provides the wrapping template used for each pattern-preview in this styleguide.